uofsbr/docker-packet-tracer/README.md

 ### Description
 -------
 docker-pt is a container for cisco's packet tracer program.
 Packet tracer is automatically installed in a container and can be conveniently used from there.
+Prerequisite:
-Prerequisite is an XServer, which is provided to the container as a volume.
-Furthermore a current installation of docker.
+ - XServer (provided to the container as a volume);
+ - Current installation of docker;
+ - Download PacketTracer_730_amd64.deb.

 ### Build
 **1. Get the repository**